General Terms and Conditions

 1. Consultancy Agreement

-1.1 These General Terms and Conditions shall be deemed to be incorporated into the Consultancy Agreement and shall operate in addition to those set out in the Consultancy Agreement.
+1.1 These General Terms and Conditions, as amended from time to time, apply to the provision of all Services supplied by The Zone, and are deemed to be incorporated into the Consultancy Agreement and shall operate in addition to those terms set out in the Consultancy Agreement.

 2. Definitions and Interpretation

 2.1 In the Consultancy Agreement, unless the context otherwise requires: